 Our story began out of wanderlust, with a classic love at first sight moment that convinced me for years that you were IT.
 Perhaps that moment is what made it so hard to let go.

 We met in a hostel bar in Santiago, Chile the summer after I graduated from college.
 I was traveling with my sister before I started my first job, and you were on summer vacation before your second year of grad school.
 The second I locked eyes with you, I turned to my sister and said “WHO.
 IS.
 THAT?!” followed shortly by a “YES, please.”
 Given my past, she likely had a “Here we go again” moment, but very quickly realized that this one was different.
 This one was IT.
 We stayed up that entire night talking in the hostel stairway.

-The love at first sight was reciprocated: I woke up the next morning and you were outside my door.
+The love, at first sight, was reciprocated: I woke up the next morning and you were outside my door.
 You quickly changed your travel plans and accompanied me and my sister for the next two weeks.
-I'll never forget those first few emails we sent trying to coordinate our meet up.
-We had only known each other a few days, but we were both instantly so smitten.
-I couldn't wait to see you again.
+I’ll never forget those first few emails we sent trying to coordinate our meet up.
+We had only known each other for a few days, but we were both instantly so smitten.
+I couldn’t wait to see you again.

 Once we returned home, we spent our weekends traveling between where you were in school, North Carolina, and where I was working, Boston.
 There was just one problem: the US wasn’t really home for you.
 After your program wrapped up, your visa expired and you had to return home to your native country of South Africa to find work.

 To this day, the day you flew home was the only instance in my career where I’ve broken my “Don’t cry at the office” rule.
 And boy, did I break it.
 Weeping in the hallway on the phone with you at the airport, I broke that rule so hard.